landx-id/blog/site/content/blog/jobs-at-landx.md

 ## Marketing Campaign

-**Job Description:**1.
-Follow up communication with our brand listing regarding visual assets fulfilment;2.
-Assist with KOL Management (Communication, Follow up progress & setup appointment for production);3.
-Running survey & input regarding LandX campaign performance.**Qualification:**1.
-Currently pursuing a Bachelor's Degree in Communications/ Marketing/Business or related field;2.
-Strong communication and writing skills and also for time management;3.
-Passionate about investment, finance and campaign marketing;4.
-Only full-time internship applicants will be considered (3-6 months)
+**Job Description:**\
+1. Follow up communication with our brand listing regarding visual assets fulfilment;\
+2. Assist with KOL Management (Communication, Follow up progress & setup appointment for production);\
+3. Running survey & input regarding LandX campaign performance.

+**Qualification:**\
+1. Currently pursuing a Bachelor's Degree in Communications/ Marketing/Business or related field;\
+2. Strong communication and writing skills and also for time management;\
+3. Passionate about investment, finance and campaign marketing;\
+4. Only full-time internship applicants will be considered (3-6 months).

 ## Marketing Outbound

+**Job Description:**\
-**Job Description:**1.
-Follow up communication with our potential & current community partner regarding offline event/webinar;2.
-Collection information & survey regarding NPS (satisfaction survey) to our partner and our past event;3.
-Doing media monitoring & report to team leader every day.**Qualification:**1.
-Currently pursuing a Bachelor's Degree in Communications/ Marketing/Business or related field;2.
-Strong communication and writing skills and also for time management;3.
-Only full-time internship applicants will be considered (3-6 months).
+1. Follow up communication with our potential & current community partner regarding offline event/ webinar;\
+2. Collection information & survey regarding NPS (satisfaction survey) to our partner and our past event;\
+3. Doing media monitoring & report to team leader every day.

+**Qualification:**\
+1. Currently pursuing a Bachelor's Degree in Communications/ Marketing/Business or related field;\
+2. Strong communication and writing skills and also for time management;\
+3. Only full-time internship applicants will be considered (3-6 months).

-If you are the person who is passionate and interested in the position, please send your application to:
+If you are a person who is passionate and interested in the position, please send your application to:\
+Email: **hr@landx.id**\

-Email: **hr@landx.id**Subject: **Internship Program - \[Position] - \[Your Name]**
+Subject: **Internship Program - \[Position] - \[Your Name]**\
+Only short-listed candidates will be contacted.